Polyoxetane: History

-Needed chemistry was observed and developed through 1930’s and 1940’s.
-The very first polymerized oxetane was 3,3-bis(chloromethyl)oxetane followed by other 3,3-disubstitued derivatives during the 1950s.
+Needed chemistry was observed and developed through the 1930s and 1940s.
+The very first polymerized oxetane was 3,3-bis(chloromethyl)oxetane followed by other 3,3-disubstituted derivatives during the 1950s.
 Unsubstituted oxetane itself was polymerized in 1956.

 Monomers

 Tens of oxetane derivatives have been synthesized and many of them are polymerizable.
 Reasons for inability to polymerize are different basicity and ring strain caused by different electron and bulkiness of substituents also as their position.
-Major 3-substitued and 3,3-disubstitued monomers are summarized in the oxetane article.
+Major 3-substituted and 3,3-disubstituted monomers are summarized in the oxetane article.

 Polymerization

 Mechanism

 Ring strain of unsubstituted oxetane is 107 kJ/mol.
 That is twenty times more, than non-polymerizable six-membered tetrahydropyran.
 Oxetane polymerizes via a cationic, ring-openning mechanism.
 Special oxetanes are polymerizable by other mechanisms.

 The propagation centre is a tertiary oxonium ion, mainly initialized by Lewis acids, trialkyl oxonium salts, carbocationic salts and others.
 Strong acids tend to generate secondary oxonium ions, which are unreactive, thus they are not initiators of first choice.
 On the other hand super acids (eg. HSO3F) are effective initiators of cationic polymerization of cyclic ethers, such as oxetane.
-For sufficient stability of propagation centre, an counterion X– of low nucleophylity is required, such as SbCl6–, PF6–, AsF6– or SbF6–.
+For sufficient stability of propagation centre, a counterion X– of low nucleophilicity is required, such as SbCl6–, PF6–, AsF6– or SbF6–.
 First polymerizations were conducted with compounds consisting of BF4– or BF3OH– counterions.
 Propagation is very fast and thus preparation of lower molecular weight products (also with desired functional end groups) wasnlt performed until today.

 Side reactions

 Unsymmetrically substituted oxetanes polymerizes according to ability of attacking one or both alpha-carbons of the propagation centre.
-Unsubstituted and 3-substitued derivatives polymerize in symmetrical manner, but 2-substituted derivatives can form any of the basic types of polymer chain connections (head-to-tail, head-to-head and tail-to-tail).
+Unsubstituted and 3-substituted derivatives polymerize in symmetrical manner, but 2-substituted derivatives can form any of the basic types of polymer chain connections (head-to-tail, head-to-head and tail-to-tail).
 However, with right conditions and initiation system used, a stereospecific propagation can be achieved.

-Oxygen atoms of the main chain posses enough reactivity to attack oxonium propagation centre to either form cyclic oligomers (usually tetramers) or to depolymerize.
+Oxygen atoms of the main chain possess enough reactivity to attack oxonium propagation centre to either form cyclic oligomers (usually tetramers) or to depolymerize.

 These reactions within one molecule are referred as backbitting.
-During polymerization of unsubstitued oxetane, mutual attack of two growing chains may occur, in very small number, to form a acyclic oxonium ions.
+During polymerization of unsubstituted oxetane, mutual attack of two growing chains may occur, in very small number, to form acyclic oxonium ions.
 This process is so called temporary termination.

 Mentioned side reactions compete in speed with propagation.
 The faster the propagation, the less side reactions take place.
 Speed of propagation depends on polymerized monomer, initiation system used and polymerization conditions set.